 Privacy is a matter of keeping information unavailable to those who shouldn’t see it.
 A business that holds private information needs to allow disclosure only to authorized parties.
 Improperly releasing private information may constitute a breach of contract or a violation of the law.
-Data privacy also applies to individuals; in many cases they don’t want others knowing about their activities, even when they don’t have “something to hide.”
-Some companies have misused consumer data by selling, renting, or sharing it without the customer’s approval, resulting in severe penalties enforced by the Federal Trade Commission — all because the company negated to ensure dataprivacy.
+Data privacy also applies to individuals; in many cases, they don’t want others to know about their activities, even when they don’t have “something to hide.”
+Some companies have misused consumer data by selling, renting, or sharing it without the customer’s approval, resulting in severe penalties enforced by the Federal Trade Commission — all because the company negated to ensure data privacy.
 There are legal obligations that companies need to meet when possessing sensitive and important information.

 Data Security vs. Data Privacy

-Companies need to protect data and ensure data privacy regulations with a data security policy because the information in question is a beneficial value to the business.
-Data security promises data privacy — but only if the entrusted employee(s) refuses to sell and/or misuse the data.
+Companies need to protect data and ensure data privacy regulations with a data security policy because the information in question is of beneficial value to the business.
+Data security promises data privacy — but only if the entrusted employee(s) refuses to sell and misuse the data.